quanminh5030/vv-test/README.md

 The objective of the excerise is to create a simple React and backend app for viewing image datasets in the data folder.

 The example datasets consist of samples *case-1* and *case-2*, which each consist of n images.
+Sets and images are to be read dynamically from the given root folder.

 ![image wireframe](./wireframe.png)